 We leverage social media, provide community training, and advocate for participatory planning and pro-favela policies with the long term goal of realizing the potential of Rio de Janeiro as a true example of inclusive urban integration.

-Programs include training favela leaders in communications and strategy, developing strategic forums and networks to bring visibility to community solutions and perspectives, conducting educational community visits, lecturing at universities, conducting opinion and impact research, extensive use of social media, educational publications, and advocacy campaigns.
+Programs include strategic trainings for favela organizers; developing forums and networks to bring support and visibility to community struggles, solutions and perspectives; developing and testing policy recommendations for favela development; conducting educational community visits and public speaking on topics related to favela development; conducting opinion and impact research; and the extensive use of social media, educational publications, and advocacy campaigns.